Tiger Lily Truffles are so colorful and fun, you’ll never want to grow up!

 Mermaid’s Milk from Popsiculture

-- Use a small cookie scoop (or a tablespoon measuring spoon) portion the colored filling, and the use your hands to roll the filling into balls.
-Place the truffles on a Sil-Pat (or parchment) lined baking sheet.
+Use a small cookie scoop (or a tablespoon measuring spoon) portion the colored filling, and then use your hands to roll the filling into balls.
+Place the truffles on a silicone mat (or parchment) lined baking sheet.
 Refrigerate for 30 minutes, or until the truffles are firm.